Traeger Smoked Spatchcock Turkey

 Does Traeger smoked spatchcock turkey taste different?

 Absolutely.
 It tastes way better as the smoke from the Traeger surrounds the bird as it cooks.
-This gives the meat a moreish smokey flavor (that isn’t overwhelming!), and it’s ideal for the cooler months.
-Also, spatchcocking the turkey makes it cook much faster and helps it to retain more juices giving you an amazing Thanksgiving turkey to put on the table.
+This gives the meat a wonderful smoky flavor (that isn’t overwhelming!), and it’s ideal for the cooler months.
+Also, spatchcocking the turkey makes it cook much faster and helps it retain more juices, giving you an amazing Thanksgiving turkey to put on the table.

 How long does it take to smoke a spatchcocked turkey?